CraigIDent/SpliSER/README.md

 * Replaced some output columns with new info to help downstream processing.

-If you are looking for the SpliSER version mentioned in the published article (v0.1.8), you'll find it in the *archive* directory.
+If you are looking for the SpliSER version mentioned in the published article (v0.1.8), you'll find it (and the associated readme file) in the *archive* directory.
 <br>

 <hr>